Pencil Container (Egypt-no-neko)

 Size (cm) : W18.0×H2.0×D3.0

-Product Name : Pencil Container (Egypt-no-neko)
+Product : Pencil Container (Egypt-no-neko)

 Size (cm) : W18.0×H2.0×D3.0

-Related Tags : EgyptValentine's DayWrapping availablePattern_Cat in dustcatRecommended for men
+Tags : EgyptValentine's DayWrapping availablePattern_Cat in dustcatRecommended for men

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

 Other : Gift wrapping service available